3 Tips for Effective Remote Collaboration

 Fix: Many remote collaboration tools, including Microsoft Teams and Slack, have instant messaging features.
 Using those, you don't even have to leave your desk to virtually pop by to ask a colleague a question.
 It also allows colleagues a moment to think and reflect on answers, leading to more accurate and thoughtful feedback.

-Problem: Time zone or language confusion.
 This is especially true in global companies, where you may have traveled to your overseas branches for important meetings or in-person negotiations.
-If your company required overseas travel to get the job done, you may be getting used to the idea that many borders are simply closed to Americans right now.
+If your company requires overseas travel to get the job done, you may be getting used to the idea that many borders are simply closed to Americans right now.
 In terms of time zones: What time is it in London, again?
 In terms of language barriers: When you don't have translators and are dealing with people one-on-one, how do you collaborate successfully?

 For the language barrier, translation software is nothing new.
 But another way you know that your overseas colleagues can get the job done is with the "common language of verified skills."
 Digital credentials in verified skills can make you more confident in your collaborations, knowing your far-flung partners have the skills necessary to do the job.